 In some respects Christian supremacy is an appropriate label for contemporary American religious identity politics.
 This merits a brief discussion.
 Changes in religious demography, including a decline in the percentage of Americans who are affiliated with a Protestant Christian denomination, in addition to more tolerant attitudes towards non-Protestants, partly explains why contemporary Christian nationalism is less Protestant-centric than in the past.
 Yet Protestant remains ‘first among equals’ among those most aligned with Christian nationalism.
 As with other kinds of identity power, Protestant Christian supremacy combines efforts to maintain power with adaptation strategies in response to real and imagined threats to dominant status.

 When examining dominant identity and status inequalities, depending on the questions we are asking, and whether the focus is contemporary or historical context, different labels are appropriate.
 For instance, in the era of Trump, it is reasonable focus on the intersection of Christian nationalism and white supremacy.
-The label Protestant Christian supremacy captures the historically dominant religious identity, the effects that this dominant identity has on persons unaffiliated with it, and that it helps us understand the roots of the Christian nationalism that is pervasive today.
+The label Protestant Christian supremacy captures the historically dominant religious identity, the effects that this dominant identity has on persons unaffiliated with it, and helps us understand the roots of the Christian nationalism that is pervasive today.
 The following historical examples help to illustrate these claims.

 Rudyard Kipling’s, “The White Man’s Burden” was a poetic endorsement of the racism and imperialism that many white Protestants supported in 19th C America.
 President McKinley, whose support for an imperial conquest of the Philippines was one inspiration for Kipling’s poem infamously endorsed this ideology: